 It's the Rush Limbaugh Show.

-I'm Mark Davis filling in, and it's one-eight hundred-282-2882-1800-282-2882.
+I'm Mark Davis filling in, and that's 1-800-282-2882.

-And let's gather some folks who've called that number, and let's do it next on the EIB network.
+And let's gather some folks who've called that number, and let's do it next on the EIB Network.

-It is the Friday Rush Limbaugh Show.
+It is the Friday Rush Limbaugh Show for about another 35 minutes, anyway.

-For about another 35 minutes, anyway, and then all of our weekends begin.
+And then all of our weekends begin.

 And I hope the weekend holds great things for you.

-Right now, let's take a look at some things that are fresh for the day and the week gone by, whatever you want to do, 1-800-282-2882.
+Right now, let's take a look at some things that are fresh for the day and the week gone by.

-And Gene, hi, you're on the Rush Limbaugh Show.
+And Gene, hi, you're on the Rush Limbaugh show.

 I'm Mark Davis.